greenwave-1/GTS/CONTRIBUTING.md

 For issues/bug reports, try to provide:

 - The current version that experiences the issue
+  - Current version information can be seen via the 'Thanks' page
+  - Hold Z on port 4 on the main menu to show it
 - If applicable, the oldest version that also experiences the issue
 - The platform used (GameCube, Wii, Dolphin).
 For Dolphin, also provide the version used
 - Instructions for reproducing the issue, if possible